myspc-development/art-test/docs/admin-guide.md

 theme directory so you can customize them without modifying the plugin directly.

+### Location APIs

+Use this tab to configure geocoding services.
+Enter your **Google Places API Key** here so the autocomplete endpoint can query Google.
+If the key is missing requests to `/wp-json/artpulse/v1/location/google` return a 400 error.

 ## Accessibility & Mobile Notes

 All admin tools are responsive and keyboard accessible so you can manage events from any device.